iamfranco/MarsRoverChallenge/README.md

 5. No vehicle can "overcome" obstacles, or "escape" the plateau boundary.
 In reality, something like a helicopter would not be restricted by obstacles or plateau boundary, but in this application we will assume that all vehicles are restricted by obstacles and boundaries.

-6. vehicles will not crash into another object (obstacles or other vehicles) or fall off the plateau boundary.
+6. Vehicles will not crash into another object (obstacles or other vehicles) or fall off the plateau boundary.
 Instead they will stop moving immediately before crashing into something.

+7. Vehicles all take up the just one grid.
+This application assumes that we won't have long vehicles that take up multiple grids on the plateau.

-## Approaches
+# Approaches

 Before I describe my approach and design decisions, let me show the full UML diagram so we can see the big picture before I dive into the individual parts:

 ![UML Diagram](https://raw.githubusercontent.com/iamfranco/MarsRoverChallenge/main/diagrams/Mars%20Rover%20Challenge.png)

-### Design decision on `Direction`, and `Coordinates`
+## Design decision on `Direction`, and `Coordinates`

 We assumed that vehicles will only face 4 directions.
 Since direction can only be 1 of 4 possible values, we can use an `enum` to store the `Direction`: